ZootNaps/website/blog/the-real-roi-of-b2b-podcasting-beyond-downloads-to-dollars.md

     *   How many guests from your ICP (Ideal Customer Profile) have you interviewed?
     *   How many of these interactions have moved to a formal sales conversation?
 2.  **Sales Cycle Velocity:**
     *   Are podcast guest interactions leading to faster progression through your sales pipeline compared to cold outreach?
+(The median value of B2B sales cycle length is [2.1 months, according to Databox](https://databox.com/b2b-sales-cycle-length).)
     *   The deep insights gained during an interview can significantly shorten the discovery and qualification phases.
 3.  **Improved Close Rates with Podcast-Sourced Leads:**
     *   Leads generated through the rapport and trust built during a podcast interview are often warmer and more receptive.